 All.
 I place this manuscript in the Public Domain.
 Anyone can use it however they wish, including for commercial purposes, although I do ask my name as original author be retained."

 The Brautigan Library can only accept your manuscript(s) in .PDF format, the higher the quality, the better.
 Many word processing programs allow you to export your work as a .PDF file.
 Photocopy services can turn your physical, typed manuscript into a .PDF file for you.
 Please combine multiple .PDF files into one file, with the title page being first.

-Even a digital file of your manuscript can be quite large, too large to send via email.
-Please use the WeTransfer service to send your manuscript file to The Brautigan Library.
+Please use the WeTransfer service to send your digital manuscript file to The Brautigan Library.
 This is a free and efficient file transfer service.
 The instructions for transferring your file(s) are easy to understand and follow.
 Send your manuscript to jfbarber[at]eaze[dot]net This will alert The Brautigan Library that your manuscript is ready for download.

 The mission of The Brautigan Library is to archive and curate manuscripts by writers keen to share their stories for general public reading.
 The Brautigan Library does not make royalty or other payments for your manuscript, nor does it act as an agent to sell or otherwise commercialize your manuscript.